The History and Reestablishment of the NC ACE Network

 According to archival records, WANCHE leadership decided to discontinue the organization about 2012 and left the role of professional development and advancement of women in North Carolina higher education under BRIDGES.

 For more than five years, North Carolina went without an American Council on Education (ACE) Network of women leaders after the folding of Women Administrator in North Carolina Higher Education (WANCHE).

 Barbara Waller, Director of Contracts and Grants at Winston-Salem State University, attended an ACE Regional Women’s Leadership Forum in Seattle, WA, in 2016, and through connections there, was asked by the ACE Inclusive Excellence Group to reignite the NC ACE Network.
 In February 2016, Alahna Booth who was then at Elon University, contacted Waller and began conversations with her, Amy Overman at Elon University, Paige Meltzer at Wake Forest University, and Gloria Thomas at UNC Chapel Hill.
-Under Waller’s leadership, regular conference calls began in November 2016, resulting in a face-to-face meeting in May 2017, hosted by Paige Meltzer, Director of the Women’s Center, at Wake Forest University.
-Waller and Meltzer, along with all other founding members of the Executive Board, held monthly conference calls to establish bylaws and determine a plan of action for relaunching the Network.
+Under Waller’s leadership, regular conference calls began in November 2016, resulting in an initial face-to-face meeting in May 2017, hosted by Meltzer at Wake Forest.
+Waller and Meltzer, along with all other founding members of the Executive Board, held monthly conference calls to determine a plan of action for relaunching the Network.
 The group met on May 23, 2018 at Elon University to approve bylaws and elect officers.
 On this date, the North Carolina ACE Network of Women Leaders was officially reestablished with Sherrice Allen, Jennifer Burris, Elizabeth Keathley, Lisa LaBarbera-Mascote, Amy Overman, Lorna Ricotta, Sheri Schwab, Amy Strickland, and Gloria Thomas in attendance.